“Farmers, community, educators and business working together for a sustainable future”

 Why is this program so important?

-Teacher testimonials for the Archibull Prize
+Teacher and community testimonials for the Archibull Prize

 "The program promotes agriculture as a complex and technologically advanced set of professionals rather than "blokes living on the land".
 This stimulated discussion between the students and realisation of how consumers undervalue agricultural production, and it is consumer purchasing decisions that are actually responsible for how welfare and sustainability options are enacted in our society."